Dodgers rally past Padres 5-4 despite 2 more homers by Tatis

 Tatis wasn’t done having fun at Bauer’s expense.
 As he crossed home plate in the fifth inning, Tatis strutted like MMA fighter Connor McGregor, which Bauer has done during games on the way back to the dugout.

+“He got me at home (with a strikeout), so it was payback time,” Tatis said.
+“It’s fun facing a guy like that.
+He’s a hard guy to deal with (in terms of his pitching) but he’s having fun, too.”

-After starting the season 4 for 34 with two home runs, Tatis is 8 for 19 with four home runs over the past five games and has raised his batting average 108 points to .226.
+After starting the season 4 for 34 with two home runs, Tatis is 8 for 19 with four homers over the past five games and has raised his batting average 108 points to .226.

 ON THE BASEPATHS

 Myers had three stolen bases for the second time in his career.
-Besides his theft in the second, he stole second and third during the eighth inning.
-It is the first time since Tatis in 2019 that a San Diego player had three stolen bases in a game.

-CLUTCH DEBUTS
+CLUTCH DEBUT

 San Diego reliever Aaron Northcraft allowed only one hit and struck out two in the seventh and eighth in his big league debut.
 The 30-year-old right-hander had appeared in 225 games over parts of nine seasons in the minors.
 This is his second stint in San Diego’s organization after also being with Atlanta, Seattle and Miami.